And Is Organic Better or Just a Fad?

 Given the difficulty and the additional cost that producers have to bear just to get a 100% organic certification, many organic farmers are deciding to shift to other methods.
 Those who don’t want to comply with cumbersome USDA requirements but would still want to maintain sustainable methods join the Certified Naturally Grown(CNG) program.
 This program requires peer-to-peer inspection among member farmers.

-Aside from joining the CNG, other farmers are resorting to selling their goods in local organic markets.
+Aside from joining the CNG, other farmers resort to selling their goods in local organic markets.
 According to an IRI (a global provider of data analytics) report called the Power of Produce, only 68% of organic food shoppers rely on grocery stores.
 The remaining 32% opt to purchase from farmers’ markets and other specialty stores.
 This is good news for small and medium-scale farmers who are exempted from certification anyway and prohibited from displaying the USDA Organic Seal.

 Why is it Important to Eat Organic Food with Gallbladder Problems?